-Individual Behaviour Programmes
+Individual Behaviour Programmes or Relational Support Plans

 Some children have genuine difficulty in responding to normal incentives or sanctions.
-In such cases, an individual behaviour programme (IBP) with clear behavioural targets agreed between the class teacher, SENCO, Head teacher and possibly other agencies will be implemented
+In such cases St Mary's use an individual emotional support plan or Relational Support Plan.
+This would be completed with pupil and parent, class teacher and led by the SENCO, Head teacher.
+It is possible that other agencies will be involved.